jeromepatel/Space-Invasion-Research/README.md

 # Space-Invasion-Research
-A experimental, straight-forward, terminal-based quantum computer game
+An experimental, straight-forward, terminal-based quantum computer game which runs on Qiskit Quantum simulator as of now.